How to Learn Therapeutic Touch

 For a detailed description of Therapeutic Touch please read the article "What Is Therapeutic Touch?"

 Competency of the practitioner is gained through practice and continued study as well as participation in community Practice Groups, attending retreats, Practice Days and more.
 Beginners are encouraged to practise on themselves, family, and friends.
 The number of years a person has been actively practising Therapeutic Touch is the best indicator of competence.

 Information on Workshops in Therapeutic Touch

 Workshops are available from individual Recognized Teachers and through Community Colleges and health care institutions.
 Each of the three basic level workshops involve a minimum of eight hours of theory and supervised practise.
 The three levels can be taken over a six month period.
 It is suggested that students of Therapeutic Touch repeat the three basic levels with a variety of Recognized Teachers, since all bring their own individual and specific experience into their teaching.
 (Check out our Basic Levels Calendars.)
-As well, once a student has done all three basic levels, they may choose to take Therapeutic Touch Specific workshops offered by several teachers.
+As well, once a student has done all three basic levels, they may choose to take Continuing Education Workshops offered by many teachers.